- Academic Information

 - 2L hoping to leverage language skills in legal practice

 In the Fall of 2007, the Moritz Office of International and Graduate Affairs created the LL.M.
 Advisory Council in order to foster involvement by and garner advice from attorneys with experience in international law.
 The members of the Council:

 - Serve as global ambassadors for Moritz – promoting its graduate law degrees (LL.M. & M.S.L.), Visiting Research Scholar opportunities and education abroad programs to prospective students, professors, institutions and distinguished practitioners;

 - Participate in mentoring, networking and career development programs that are aimed at supporting students’ professional growth; and

 - Share information with Moritz’s LL.M. administration team that may help students learn about and prepare for law-related internships and post-graduate job opportunities.

 The Moritz LL.M.
 Advisory Council is comprised of 15 to 30 professionals who possess extensive experience in international law and global affairs.
 Several members are also alumni of The Ohio State University.
-A four-person Executive Committee provides leadership over the Council’s objectives.
+Two co-chairs provide leadership over the Council’s objectives.

 Council meetings are held two to three times per year and are accessible through teleconference technology to support long-distance and international participation.